SerhiyDmytruk/vue-bootcamp-level-1/src/assets/live-quiz-questions/questions.md

 ---

-The below Vue code snippet is valid
+The below Vue code snippet is valid and adheres to best practices

 ```html
 <template>